Why is Hinamatsuri celebrated on April 3rd in some regions?

 This custom was introduced to Japan and became established as "Nagashibina" during the Heian period.

-Peach blossoms are often used for the Girls' Festival,
+Peach blossoms are often used at the Girls' Festival,

 This is because peach blossoms were believed to ward off evil spirits .